sadit/SimilaritySearch.jl/README.md

 ```julia
 ] add SimilaritySearch.jl
 ```

-also, you can run the set of tests as fol
+also, you can run the set of tests as follows
 ```julia
 ] test SimilaritySearch
 ```

 # Using the library
 Please see [examples](https://github.com/sadit/SimilaritySearchDemos).
-You will find a list of Pluto's notebooks and scripts that exemplifies its usage.
+You will find a list of Jupuyter and Pluto notebooks, and some scripts that exemplifies its usage.